Daniel Andreas San Diego: Most Wanted

 Daniel Andreas San Diego was indicted in 2004.
 He became the first domestic terrorism suspect to be added to the FBI Most Wanted Terrorists List, and first animal rights activist.
 In 2014, as part of the FBI's National Digital Billboard Initiative, San Diego was to be featured on electronic billboards throughout California, Massachusetts, Oregon, Nevada, and Florida, and along the US-Canada border in New York and Washington State.
 At one point, the FBI believed he was in the Northampton, Massachusetts, area.
 In early 2014, the FBI announced that they had "credible intelligence" that San Diego might be on Hawaii's Big Island.

 San Diego was profiled on America's Most Wanted five times after his disappearance.

 As of February 2022, a reward of up to US$250,000 was available for information that leads to the arrest of San Diego.

-Capture
+Capture and extradition

-On November 25, 2024, Daniel Andreas San Diego was captured in Maenan, near Llanrwst (Conwy) North Wales.
-He then appeared in court in London for extradition to the U.S. to face outstanding terrorist charges.
+On November 25, 2024, Daniel Andreas San Diego was captured in Maenan, near Llanrwst in Conwy, North Wales.
+When arrested, he carried an Irish passport with the name "Danny Stephen Webb".
+San Diego appeared in court in London for extradition to the U.S. to face outstanding terrorist charges.
+He was sent to the HMP Belmarsh after his arrest.

+In 2025, his attorneys argued against extradition to the United States, claiming San Diego will not receive a fair trial there.

+In February 2026, Judge Samuel Goozee of the Westminster Magistrates' Court ruled that San Diego could be extradited to the United States.
+As of February 2026, The Home Secretary is yet to make the final decision, but Sky News noted that this is "expected to be a formality".